jackson15j/python_homework_nlp/README.md

 * Try out and profile [Alternative Design Ideas].
 * [NLTK]: Try out different Stemming/Lemmatizing calls in [NLTK] to compare speed vs quality of results.
+    * Break out the filtering from the `Normaliser` so that the current Stemming and future `AlternativeStemming` or `Lemmatization` callers are classes that use the same abstract base class interface. ie. simplify changing them based on purpose/speed/quality.
 * [NLTK]: investigate best practices for managing [NLTK] Data in Production code. eg. gathering data dependencies at build-time vs run-time.
 Packing data into built wheel or not?